pybamm-team/PyBaMM/README.md

 PyBaMM (Python Battery Mathematical Modelling) is an open-source battery simulation package written in Python.
-Our mission is to accelerate battery modelling research by providing an open-source tools for multi-institutional, interdisciplinary collaboration.
+Our mission is to accelerate battery modelling research by providing open-source tools for multi-institutional, interdisciplinary collaboration.
 Broadly, PyBaMM consists of
 (i) a framework for writing and solving systems of differential equations,